-IVDD Shortcut- Dodgerslist

 Non-surgical Conservative Treatment of medications and STRICT rest

-Rusty recovers after 8 weeks of STRICT conservative rest.
+A dog heals his disc after 8 weeks of STRICT conservative rest.
 After the disc has healed, then if needed, at home or in-clinic PT to help relearn the art of walking.
+Nerve healing may or may not come back in the short time it takes to heal a disc.
+Better to think in terms of months rather than days/weeks for this slowest part of the body to heal.

 Surgical therapy

-Daisy one day post op.
-Often post-op rest of 4 or 6 weeks is prescribed.
-Post-0- rest often will include, if needed, at home or at a clinic PT to relearn the art of walking.
+Often post-op rest of 4 or 6 weeks is prescribed to allow the surgical areas to heal.
+Post-op rest often will include, if needed, at home or at a clinic PT to relearn the art of walking.
+Nerve healing may or may not come back the day after surgery.

 Preventative procedures